 Members of the media also lined up for their exclusive pass to Sex Expo, which granted them entry into the Satisfyer-sponsored press lounge where they could mingle one-on-one with company owners and sexperts.
 Everyone eagerly picked up their free goodie bags that were filled with swag, samples and even full-size products.
 The approximately 100 vendors that were exhibiting at the show would hand out even more freebies to attendees throughout the weekend long event.

-Sybian, which was Sex Expo’s photo booth sponsor, had a sizable booth sandwiched in between Sex Expo's stage and the bar.
-Sybian’s Bunny Lampert said she was thrilled with the location of her booth, which was draped in the brand’s signature purple color that also served as the backdrop of their photo booth.
-Everyone that stopped by their booth was given purple mardi gras beads to don around their neck.
+Sybian, which was Sex Expo’s photo booth sponsor, had a display sandwiched in between Sex Expo's stage and the bar.
+Sybian’s Bunny Lampert said she was thrilled with the location of her setup, which was draped in the brand’s signature purple color that also served as the backdrop of their photo booth.
+Everyone that stopped by was given purple mardi gras beads to don around their neck.
 “It’s a party,” Lampert said.

 Sybian raffled off goodies on both days of Sex Expo, including branded water bottles to waterproof blankets, which one female winner said she’d be “going home tonight to use with my husband.”

-From the stage, April Lampert, the head of global sales for Hot Octopuss and the co-host of the “Shameless Sex” podcast kept the audience engaged with witty banter with participants of the hourly contests and shout-outs to the cam girls at the Chaturbate booth and fellow exhibitors.
+From the stage, April Lampert (no relation to Bunny Lampert), the head of global sales for Hot Octopuss and the co-host of the “Shameless Sex” podcast kept the audience engaged with witty banter with participants of the hourly contests and shout-outs to the cam girls at the Chaturbate booth and nearby exhibitors.

 In-between her onstage antics, Lampert proved to be the hostess with the mostest, holding down the Hot Octopuss/ Shameless Sex booth that also showcased Uberlube with giveaway samples.

-Facing Sex Expo's stage was Chaturbate’s multi-booth set-up, which was flanked by cam girls lounging and posing on couches and a bed as they chatted up and entertained viewers online and in-person.
+Facing the main stage was Chaturbate’s multi-booth set-up, which was flanked by cam girls lounging and posing on couches and a bed as they chatted up and entertained viewers online and in-person.

-Ramona Flour said that Chaturbate was returning to Sex Expo to sign up new models and promote its new Open Broadcasting Software that allows models and users to enjoy a higher quality stream.
+Ramona Flour said that Chaturbate was returning to Sex Expo to sign up new models and promote its new Open Broadcasting Software that provides a higher quality video stream.
 By the end of Sex Expo day one, Chaturbate would be giving away a Macbook.

 Upon entering the Brooklyn Expo Center, attendees were greeted with the familiar sight of the Adam & Eve logo.
 The rapidly expanding adult retail chain returned as an exhibitor with an expansive booth that was easy to shop with a wide selection of beginner-friendly toys and a social media friendly display of “Moby,” XR Brands’ three-foot tall dildo that was dressed up in a tie and blindfold.